-Paul wrote in this letter to Timothy, addressed as his beloved son, how to be a victor in Jesus.
+In this letter to Timothy, addressed as his beloved son, Paul wrote about how to be a victor in Jesus.”

 He wrote this letter from Rome, September-November AD67, while in prison for the second time in Rome.

-Also see Revelation 2:10 which is one reference out of twenty-one references to victors crown in scripture.
+Also see Revelation 2:10, which is one reference out of twenty-one references to the victor’s crown in scripture.

-A crown of plant materials was given to victors at athletic games and Paul uses this practice to tell us there is a victors crown for those that run the race of life to the end.
-The Victors crown is among Eight charges and Five faithful sayings.
-Victorious Paul wrote to Timothy one of a number of people Paul mentored or discipled during his long life.
+A crown of plant materials was given to victors at athletic games and Paul uses this practice to tell us there is a victor’s crown for those who run the race of life to the end.
+The victor’s crown is among Eight charges and Five faithful sayings.
+Victorious Paul wrote to Timothy, one of a number of people Paul mentored or discipled during his long life.

 Remain Committed to the Messiah Jesus – Eight charges to Timothy